Aciclovir antiviral tablets to treat cold sores available to buy online. Aciclovir stops herpes viruses multiplying and spreading.Start order

 Aciclovir is the medical name for the active ingredient of the tablets.
-Aciclovir is an anti-viral medicine which stops viruses multiplying and spreading.
-Dr Fox supplies aciclovir to treat cold sores on the lips.
-We do not recommend obtaining medicine online for the treatment of genital herpes and genital sores, as a full STI assessment is first required.
-Obtaining an online test kit and self-treating may leave you vulnerable to undiagnosed infections.
+Aciclovir is an antiviral medicine which stops herpes viruses multiplying and spreading.
 For essential information about cold sores and their treatment read our medical information page.

-Take one 200mg tablet 5 times a day at 4 hourly intervals for 5 days, swallowed whole, with or without food.
+Take one aciclovir 200mg tablet 5 times a day at 4 hourly intervals for 5 days (miss out a 4 hourly dose in the middle of the night), swallowed whole, with or without food.
+Alternatively dissolve the tablet in a glass of water and stir before drinking.
 Start tablets as soon as possible after the first signs of a cold sore.
 It is best to start at the stage when there is tingling and burning, even before the sore is visible.
 Tablets will still have an effect if started later, but results are best with early treatment.
 Continue for the full 5-day course.
 If a tablet is missed, take the next as soon as remembered.
 Do not take extra tablets to make up for missed doses.
-Avoid dehydration and drink plenty during treatment.
+Avoid dehydration and drink plenty of water during treatment.

 When to consult a doctor

 Most people who suffer from repeated cold sores are familiar with their symptoms and can safely self-treat.
 People who have not previously had sores on the lips or have sores that have not healed after 10 days should consult a doctor.
 Cold sores are often painful and are sometimes associated with mild symptoms of unwellness.
 They do not spread out across the face or cause fever and other symptoms of infections.